Analysis | Trump’s Covid Treatment and What the Options Are

 2. What other medicines are used?

-• In the hospital, Trump was given remdesivir, an antiviral drug and the first medication backed by early clinical data.
+• Trump also was given remdesivir, an antiviral drug and the first medication backed by early clinical data.
 It was cleared by the U.S. Food and Drug Administration May 1 for emergency use after research showed that the medicine, made by Gilead Sciences Inc., helped hospitalized patients recover from Covid-19 more quickly than standard care alone.

 • Because Covid-19 can cause blood clots that destroy people’s organs, some doctors are finding it helpful to treat patients with blood thinners.

-Note: (An earlier version of this story corrected the date Trump went to the hospital to Oct.
-2)